tommybobbins/super-dollop/iam.md

 # Policies

+Identity based policy versus Resource based policy

 - AWS Managed.
 - Customer Managed.
 - Inline Policies - embedded inside a role.

+## Trust Policy

+Who can assume the role?
+This is an example of an Resource based policy (What resources can assume this role?)

+## Permissions Policy

+What can they do when they have access?
+This is an example of an Identity based policy.

 ## Resource based policies